 Ottawa Jazz Orchestra

-About the Ottawa Jazz Orchestra
+About the orchestra

-The Ottawa Jazz Orchestra (OJO), based in Ottawa and founded in 2006, brings together many of Canada’s finest professional jazz and symphony orchestra musicians under the direction of bassist Adrian Cho.
+The Ottawa Jazz Orchestra (OJO), based in Ottawa and founded in 2005, brings together many of Canada’s finest professional jazz and symphony orchestra musicians under the direction of bassist Adrian Cho.
 This unique ensemble has garnered kudos from both critics and audiences for its highly entertaining, innovative and educational presentations of seminal jazz-centric music performed by a wide range of ensembles including small chamber jazz groups, repertory orchestras, neophonic orchestras and a full symphonic jazz orchestra.
+Each year the OJO performs a full season of concerts at Ottawa’s National Arts Centre.

-About the music we perform
+About the music

 The OJO’s broad repertoire of music includes original compositions; the gamut of jazz and pre-jazz repertory from as far back as 1850; and jazz-influenced neoclassical works.
-This extends far beyond what most typical “big bands” perform.
+This extends far beyond what most typical big bands perform.
+Over the years, the OJO has performed a huge range of seminal jazz music including:

-Hire our musicians for your private events!
+Hire us for your private events

 Our roster includes most of the top jazz musicians in the capital region.
 We regularly put together groups for private events.
 Contact us if you’d like to chat about live jazz for your event.

-2024 Season @ the National Arts Centre
+2024-2025 Season @ the National Arts Centre

-Thursday, March 14, 2024, 8 PM
+Thursday, October 17, 2024, 8 PM

 Featuring: